 When talking about the ‘tech companies’, in Corey’s opinion “they are a predatory enterprise that has figured out how to use technology to get between restaurants and their customers and then sell them back for a cut of the action.”

 Right away, The Last Supper made me think twice about ever using a third party food delivery app again.
-I live in Vancouver’s city centre, surrounded by restaurants offering an array of takeout options, so I have absolutely no excuse when it comes to using the apps.
+I live in Vancouver’s city centre, surrounded by restaurants offering an array of takeout options.

 Corey continues, “A decade of obsession over the superficial trappings surrounding what we eat has left so many of us more hungry, angry, and cheated than ever.
 It’s a hole dug deeper by the unfair burden placed on the service industry during the COVID-19 pandemic.”